 The Greater Tampa Bay Area Council, through the efforts of many committed volunteers, sponsors a series of “hands on” training classes throughout the year.
 They are largely divided by unit type.
 Cub Scout leaders take “Cub Scout Leader Specific Training” and “Basic Adult Leadership Outdoor Orientation.”
 Boy Scout Leaders take “Boy Scout Leader Specific” and “Introduction To Outdoor Leadership Skills.”
-A list of classes scheduled for these courses can be found on our Training Courses page.
+A list of classes scheduled for these courses can be found on the main Training page.

 Online Training courses can help adult leaders deliver quality Scouting experiences to youth.
 A log-in is required, however anyone may create a user account and view the courses.
 Registered members of the BSA may provide their member number (as part of their user profile) to receive credit.
 This is not a requirement to receive credit for your course.
 You may also print the course certificate upon completion and submit it to either Council Service Center.
 Courses include: